- 977 9851076943 (Viber/Whatsapp)firstname.lastname@example.org

-It is Known to the natives as Druk Yul (The land of the Thunder Dragon).
-Bhutan is regarded as the last paradise on Earth.
-It is isolation, spectacular mountains varied flora and fauna, ancient Buddhist monasteries, vibrant culture and mystic aura have made it so.
+Bhutan is known to the natives as Druk Yul (The land of the Thunder Dragon) and is regarded as the last paradise on Earth.
+The isolation, magnificent mountains, different flora and fauna, ancient Buddhist monasteries, vigorous culture, and mystical aura have made it so.
 It is small in size.
-The kingdom's topography is one of the dramatic contrasts from the near-tropical southern border with India at an altitude of 300m,the land rises to culminate in the over 7000m peaks of the Himalaya in the North which from a natural frontier with Tibetan region of Bhutan's Northern neighbors China.
+The kingdom’s topography is one of the climactic diversity from the near-tropical southern border with India at an elevation of 300m.
+The land arises to culminate in the over 7000m peaks of the Himalaya in the North which form a natural frontier with the Tibetan region of Bhutan’s Northern neighbors China.

-Blue Lake travels and Tours offers you an opportunity to have an insight into the religion, culture, ecology and life in this beautiful country.
+Blue Lake Travels and Tours offers you an opportunity to have an insight into the religion, culture, ecology, and life in this beautiful country.
 These tours will take you through some of the most picturesque landscapes of spectacular mountain ranges to the lush green valleys.
 Moreover, one is likely to enjoy the distinct architecture, the intricate paintings, unusual handicrafts and the cottage industries which are very impressive and inspiring.
-The tour, in addition, introduces its visitors to the unique architectural splendors of the Dzongs, monasteries and the traditional Bhutanese houses and witnesses some intriguing religious festivals
+The tour also introduces its visitors to the unique architectural splendors of the Dzongs, monasteries and the traditional Bhutanese houses and witnesses some intriguing religious festivals

-Access: Druk Air (The Bhutan's Airlines) operates flights to Paro from Bangkok, Kolkata, Dhaka, New Delhi and Kathmandu also.
-The overland entry point is in the Indian state of West Bengal into Phuntsholing in the south west Bhutan.
-Phuntsholing is four hour drive from Gangtok (sikkim) and Darjeeling.
-The drive from Phuntsholing to Thimpu takes six hours.
+Access: Druk Air (Bhutan’s Airlines) operates flights to Paro from Bangkok, Kolkata, Dhaka, New Delhi, and Kathmandu also.
+The overland entry point is in the Indian state of West Bengal into Phuntsholing in southwest Bhutan.
+Phuntsholing is a four-hour drive from Gangtok (Sikkim) and Darjeeling.
+The drive from Phuntsholing to Thimpu takes about six hours.

-Tariff: Tourism Authority of Bhutan (TAB) has set minimum tariff which are different for high and low seasons.
-Individuals and group of less than four persons must pay sur-charge.
+Tariff: Tourism Authority of Bhutan (TAB) has set minimum tariff which is different for high and low seasons.
+Individuals and a group of fewer than four persons must pay a surcharge.
 The rates are the same for both cultural tours and treks.

-Seasons: March to May and September to November are the high season months while June /July and December- February comprise the low season.
-During summer maximum 30 degrees Celsius and in winter minimum 1.1 degrees Celsius.
+Seasons: From March to May and September to November are the high season months while June -July, and December-February embrace the low season.
+During summer a maximum of 30 degrees Celsius and in winter minimum 1.1 degrees Celsius.

 Adventures: Trekking, Tour and Mountain Biking